burn-sie/Scheduler-Watchbill-Generator/README.md

 # Scheduler

+NOTES on newest release: Its not finished so ive locked a bunch of stuff, It is also not finished but it works for the most part.
+Also locked so its harder for users to break the formulas.

 If you have found this, this is a simple navy monthly watchbill generator i created in my spare time.

 Thought i may put it here and see if anyone else finds it useful and maybe contribute make it better.
 Who knows, maybe it'll make someones life way less stressfull.